peakflo/pfMCP/src/servers/quickbooks/README.md

 This runs the server in standalone mode on http://localhost:8001 using the "local" user ID.

-### 2. guMCP Local Framework
+### 2. pfMCP Local Framework

 ```bash
 python src/servers/local.py --server quickbooks --user-id <your-user-id>
 ```

-This runs the server through the guMCP local framework.
+This runs the server through the pfMCP local framework.
 The `user-id` parameter determines which credentials file is used, and can use the placeholder `local`.

 ## API Keys (Optional)